Semtexmagix/autodarts-desktop/README.md

 ![alt text](https://github.com/Semtexmagix/autodarts-desktop/blob/master/OBS3.png?raw=true)
 or .. a full screen mode for the board.

-All of this can be easily realized via OBS scenes: The scenes can be switched during the game or via hotkeys.
+This can be realized by OBS scenes: The scenes can be switched during the game or via hotkeys.

-Hint: If you start OBS by the custom-app function, use "--startvirtualcam --disable-updater --minimize-to-tray" as start-arguments; OBS starts in an optimized mode.
+Hint: If you start OBS by "custom-app function", use "--startvirtualcam --disable-updater --minimize-to-tray" for start-arguments!
+OBS will start in optimal way.

 ## BUGS